Smith-Pad/osui/README.md

 ### Home Screen:

-Inside the home screen, on the top of the interface, Smith-Pad has been moved to the the top middle of the interface.
-While trying to keep the interface as the original design blueprint.
+Inside the home screen, this is where the user has the ability.